zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

 You can also only access your Urbit from that one machine.

 This guide uses Digital Ocean as the cloud provider because DO focuses on this kind of use case (individual devs running something for themselves).
 This means prices are easy to understand and they provide good tools that are easy to use.
-In theory the same steps apply to other cloud providers like AWS, Gcloud, and Azure, but they're enterprise focused - so their prices and tooling are more complicated to obscure costs (they also do more than we need).
+In theory the same steps apply to other cloud providers like AWS, Google Cloud, and Azure, but they're enterprise focused - so their prices and tooling are more complicated (partly to obscure costs, but they also just do more than we need).

 Tlon is working on automation to make deployment to Google Cloud easier in the future, but for now Digital Ocean is a good option (and what I personally use).